 Vitamin D and K2: It’s important to always take Vitamin D3 and K2 together because they work synergistically in the body.
 My two favorites are Thorne D3 with K2 and D-Synergy Max, which contains all the vitamin D synergists (K2, A, B6, chromium, magnesium, zinc and boron).

-Multi Vitamin: Catalyn from Standard Process is a great option and there is also a Catalyn Chewable for children.
+Multi Vitamin: Catalyn from Standard Process is a great option and there is also a Catalyn Chewable for children or gluten-free option if you need to avoid gluten..
 It contains vitamins A, C, D, thiamine, riboflavin, B6 along with their co-factors and other whole foods-derived nutrients to support the body.
-You can purchase this at our office.
-I also highly recommend Biosuperfood F1.

-Calcium: Calcium Lactate from Standard Process is the best because it contains the proper 5:1 ratio of calcium to magnesium.
+Calcium: Calcium Lactate is the best because it contains the proper 5:1 ratio of calcium to magnesium.
+It’s also fantastic for bone and immune health!

 Cod Liver Oil: A high-quality cod liver oil contains vitamins A and D as well as EPA and DHA.
 This is a great supplement to add in the winter time when we aren’t getting as much sunshine.
-My two favorite brands are Green Pasture and Standard Process.
+My two favorite brands are Green Pasture (you can use the code ORGANIC10 to save 10%) and Standard Process.

 HCl: Making sure your stomach produces enough stomach acid is fundamental to good health.
 Without the right stomach acidity, your body cannot break down your food and utilize the nutrients.
-My favorite brands: Thorne Betaine HCl & Pepsin or Biotics HCl-Plus.
+Two good options are Betaine Hydrochloride or Zypan.
 You can also use Moonshine Bitters or apple cider vinegar before each meal to help increase HCl.

 Iodine: Iodomere and Promoline Iodine from Standard Process are two of my favorites.
 Iodomere contains less iodine than Promoline Iodine.
-Nascent Iodine is also a good option and comes in liquid form.
 You can also get added iodine into your diet with Dr. Cowan’s Sea Vegetables Powder.
 If you have thyroid disease and are concerned about consuming any form of iodine, watch this video.

 Magnesium: One of the cheapest ways to get extra magnesium into our systems is with an Epsom salt bath.
 Put 1 cup of Epsom salt in a warm bath and soak for 20 minutes.
 The magnesium will soak into the body via the skin.
-If you’re looking for extra magnesium in pill form, I recommend Dr. Ron’s Mag Max.
+If you’re looking for extra magnesium in pill form, I recommend EZ Mg or Magnesium Lactate.

-Prenatal: Cyrofood, Green Pasture Cod Liver Oil with Butter Oil, and Vital Proteins Liver Capsules together make a nice combination for a wide variety of nutrients needed by mother and baby (always consult with your practitioner before taking any supplements).
+Prenatal: Cyrofood, Cod Liver oil, along with desiccated liver make a nice combination for a variety of nutrients needed by mother and baby (always consult with your practitioner before taking any supplements).
 Of course, a nutrient-dense diet overall is paramount!

 Thyroid Support: If you’re struggling with thyroid disease, it’s best to get a personalized supplement protocol, but a general supplement I really like and personally use is Thyroid Complex from Standard Process.
 It contains the synergistic herbs bladderwrack, ashwagandha and bacopa and well as iodine.